Radiant Silvergun: Gameplay

 Radiant Silvergun is a vertically scrolling shoot 'em up.
-The player is given a wide arsenal from the start of the game featuring three primary weapons: a standard forward firing shot, weak but versatile homing projectiles, and a spread gun which fires two powerful exploding lasers at a wide angle.
-Combining each of these shot types with another will result in one of three new types of weapons: a rear shooting standard shot, a close range missile targeting system, and a longer range targeting system that electrocutes enemies.
-The ship is also equipped with a sword that can be swung around the ship damaging nearby enemies.
-The sword can also be continuously held in front of the ship to inflict damage and absorb special bullets to power up for a special large sword attack.
+The player is given a wide arsenal from the start of the game featuring three primary weapons: strong forward laser, weak homing projectiles, and a spread gun which fires pairs of exploding projectiles at a wide angle.
+Combining any of these weapons with another will result in one of three new types of attack: a rear firing laser (laser + spread), an auto-targeting plasma beam (laser + homing), and a close range missile targeting system (homing + spread).
+Using all 3 weapons together activates a sword that can be swung around the ship to damage nearby enemies and defensively absorb a common type of enemy projectile.
+Absorbing enemy fire charges up the sword for a screen-clearing special attack.
 The stages are methodically and tightly paced with carefully crafted scenarios that can be approached differently with the varying weapons.

 The game's scoring system is based on enemy color.
 All enemies are one of three colors: red, blue, or yellow.
-Destroying three enemies of the same color in a row nets the player a scoring bonus.
-Killing another set of the same color increases the bonus while shooting another color will reset it.
-In addition to gaining a higher score, chaining attacks on the same color increases the effectiveness of the weapon used to destroy them.
+Destroying three enemies of the same color in a row starts a bonus scoring chain.
+Destroying another set of the same color continues the chain and increases the bonus, while shooting another color resets it.
+Unlike Ikaruga, switching colors between sets breaks the chain.
+In addition to gaining a higher score, chains contribute to leveling up the weapon being used, increasing its effectiveness.
 The weapons stay powered up for the remainder of the game.
 The player can also obtain extra points by destroying bosses more methodically.
 Each boss has different segments and appendages that can be destroyed before targeting their weak spot.
 If all these segments are destroyed first, the player will earn a greater bonus.
 There are also hidden dogs that when shot, will give the player bonus points and unlock more game options.